Nora M-84: Development

 Work on the NORA project began in 1975, and in May 1980, the first prototype of NORA-A was sent to the Technical Testing Center.
 In 1984, the development was completed and NORA-A, designated as M-84 NORA, was accepted by the Yugoslav People's Army.
 In 1989, the M-84 powder chamber was redesigned, the mass of the gun was reduced, and the gun was renamed M-84B1.
 The M-84B2 version is fitted with a pneumatic loader which is operational at all gun elevations, with a capacity of over 30 work cycles from one standard compressed air tank mounted on one of the trails.

 Development of NORA-C was abandoned in 1991, and NORA-B suffered an almost similar fate.
 But after 2001, it was decided to continue the NORA-B project, and development was reactivated.
 In 2006, a new self-propelled gun with many new improvements and modifications was developed, known as NORA B-52.
 Today, the latest version, NORA B-52, has little similarities with the original NORA-B project, as the new system is much more modern and automated.

 On the basis of the NORA M-84 development, a conversion of Soviet 130 mm towed field gun M1954 (M-46) to a bigger caliber was set.
-In 1986, it was accepted by the Yugoslav People's Army under the designation M-46/86 in 152mm caliber.
-Another version for export, M46/86, with 155mm gun caliber was developed.
+In 1986, it was accepted by the Yugoslav People's Army under the designation M-46/86 in 152 mm caliber.
+Another version for export, M46/86, with 155 mm gun caliber was developed.

 Two more versions of NORA M-84 were developed after 2008: